Idea-Pool/topics/docs/VALUE_STREAM.md

 The area(s) of a given idea is marked with the `area:{name}` labels on the issue of the idea ( e.g., `area:test-automation`).

+## Milestone

+When an idea is ready to work on, it is planned for a **milestone**.
+A milestone is usually a given quarter of the year, starting at the first day of the quarter, and ends at the last.

+An example milestone: **2023 Q2 Limitless** *(2023.04.01 - 2023.06.30)*

+Each milestone is planned ahead, which ideas are covered in it, still we are flexible to include new idea or reschedule already planned ones.

 ## Stream